elderwand19/scene-changing-example/README.md

 <b>This is an example for changing the scenes when an object hits a certain value on x-axis using basic HTML, Phaser and JavaScript.<b> <br>

-<i>The update:function contains the most important part of this example:<i>
+<i>The update:function contains the most important part of this example:</i>

 <b>if(this.pikachu.x== 700){
         this.scene.start('GameScene2');